Tuesday, September 1, 2015

 I was no stranger to Steven and his passion for swimming.
 I had read one of his books about Open Water Swimming while coaching some open water swimmers in Europe.
 I had also seen him at some meets and events many years prior.
 Coach Murphy and Steve were observing Alex swim a series of 50’s and I noticed some kind of bands wrapped around his upper arms as he trained.
 Alex was/is a true glutton for punishment, so when I saw his grimace after only a handful of 50’s at a moderate speed, I asked myself, 'What are these crazy arm bands?'
 I continued to watch as they switched to legs…OUFF, Alex maintained the same facial result.

 I introduced myself to Steve and I think he immediately felt my enthusiasm for this interesting way of creating a 'race pain' without the need for a time-consuming test set.
 I asked many questions and requested Steve to come back and test the bands on me.
 He obliged and I was blown away.
 Steve and I talked about the rubber bands that I had seen Misty use so many years prior…he said the science was almost identical.
-He called these bands KAATSU.
+He called these bands KAATSU the original BFR.
 He explained that the equipment and protocols and concepts were developed in Japan.

 This was when KAATSU first entered my life and I will forever be indebted to this moment.